+Your financial and in-kind contributions make all our work possible – consider making a donation today!
+Learn more about making a legacy gift here.
 Your time and your voice matter!
 You can volunteer in one of our many programs that strengthens our community by helping women, girls, and families.
 Attend one of our inspiring (and fun) events to learn more about our programs and share the YWCA with your friends.
 You can advocate for strong local, state, and federal policies for those we serve.
-And your financial and in-kind contributions make all our work possible – consider making a donation today!

-We offer engaging experiences that enable volunteers to live our mission and strengthen our community through hands-on work with women and girls we serve.
+We offer engaging experiences that enable volunteers to live our mission and strengthen our community.
 There’s a place for you at the YWCA!

 You can help us change lives.